 Okendo

-While not overtly positioned as a sustainability tool, Okendo still gets a very honorable mention.
-By harnessing the power of reviews to enable more informed purchase decisions, they have the potential to drastically lower the number of returns your business generates, bringing down waste, last mile emissions and carbon footprint.
+While not overtly positioned as a sustainability tool, Okendo still gets an honorable mention.
+By harnessing the power of reviews to enable more informed purchase decisions, it has the potential to drastically lower the number of returns your business generates, reducing waste, last-mile emissions and carbon footprint.

 Their unique Attributes feature really helps in this capacity, as it enables merchants to request zero-party data such as skin type, height, pet’s age etc. This can aid other curious shoppers in finding reviews from customers whose circumstances closely match their own, leading to more successful purchases.